 The HATCHspaces team in conjunction with Agora Partners and ASG Real Estate have been working of the past few months to construct a space that will innovate not only with its research but in its practices as well.

 In keeping up with current trends in lab design, this new incubator space may be just the type of environment to support radical advancement in research and development.
-Modern science is an intensely social activity and allowing new science based start-ups the same opportunities to co-work as traditional tech incubators is certainly an important enabler of progress and job creation.
+Modern science is an intensely social activity and allowing new science-based start-ups the same opportunities to co-work as traditional tech incubators is certainly an important enabler of progress and job creation.

 The right time for change

 HATCHlabs will theoretically do more than pioneering great research, it could lead to pioneering better industry practices.
-Due to recent reform of of California law “all told, across every category of the life sciences sector, at least 85 percent of public California companies will need to add at least one woman to their board by the end of 2021,” according to STAT.
+Due to the recent reform of California law “all told, across every category of the life sciences sector, at least 85 percent of public California companies will need to add at least one woman to their board by the end of 2021,” according to STAT.

 If the Hatch Project is successful in developing new leadership in the region’s bioscience industry, that success could also continue to revolutionize and balance diversity initiatives in the industry’s executive leadership.